HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ### Product Perspective

-DataLix 2.0 will be deployed as a web-based platform accessible through modern web browsers.
+DataLix AI will be deployed as a web-based platform accessible through modern web browsers.
 The system architecture follows a three-tier approach:

 **Frontend (React + TypeScript):**
 - Modern, responsive web interface